zdravkov/kendo-docs/getting-started/mobile/buttongroup.md

 ---
-nav_title: ButtonGroup
+title: ButtonGroup
-title: Using jQuery Mobile button group in Kendo UI Mobile
+page_title: Using jQuery Mobile button group in Kendo UI Mobile
 description: Visualize a linear set of grouped buttons in your app by the initialization of Kendo ButtonGroup.
 Learn how to customize the appearance of the mobile button and set its icons.
 ---